 content.xml contains the main game-dependent content (such as vehicles, pickups, scripts).
 More detailed info about the file and modifying it, click here.

 Unleashed Anticheat allows you to add custom file checks for any client-side game data files.
-These filechecks are controlled by Anticheat.uac, which is located in server content folder (LU/ for Liberty Unleashed or VU/ for Vice Unleashed).
+These filechecks are controlled by Anticheat.uac, which is located in server content folder (LU/ for Liberty Unleashed).
 Anticheat.uac is a list of files located within data/ folder, separated by line breaks.
 If UAC has been enabled, it will read the file list from Anticheat.uac and calculate checksums for the specified files.
 These checksums are then compared to the ones of every incoming client.
 This feature allows server owners to run servers for GTAIII / VC mods and total conversions without a fear that any of the clients who connect the server might not be using correct files for the mod.

 GTA data files